• About

 What is Infusible Ink for Cricut?

 Infusible Ink is one of my favorite things to come from Cricut – I love how the projects turn out, and people are always complimenting them on how professional they link.
+Infusible ink designs are the best in every way.
+I love when the final result is revealed and my designs come out in vivid colors!

 Infusible Ink is basically Cricut’s version of sublimation, which isn’t a new thing.
-But I love being able to create my designs in Design Space, either use their Infusible Ink sheets or Pens, and then put easily adhere them to a blanks.
+But I love being able to create my designs in Design Space, either use their Infusible Ink sheets or Pens, and then put easily adhere them to sublimation blanks.

 If you are pretty new to Infusible Ink, be sure to check out this article – Cricut Infusible Ink: Everything You Need to Know.